graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

     registerMainModule()
     <-wait
 }
 ```

 ### 2.3.
-Compiling Go Code to WebAssembly
+Compile Go to WebAssembly

-Add the following _exec-maven-plugin_ to your pom.xml to automatically compile your go function to Wasm during the build process.
+To compile Go code to WebAssembly, ensure that the `go` compiler is installed and available on your system path.
+Use the `exec-maven-plugin` to invoke `go` as part of the `generate-resources` Maven phase:

 ```xml
 <plugin>